Elevate public services: How will you change public contracting to radically improve goods, works or services?

 Mexico – City of Mexico

-The City of Mexico’s Digital Agency for Public Innovation and Ministry of Administration and Finance will expand opportunities for businesses run by female entrepreneurs, micro, small and medium enterprises (MSMEs) and/or cooperatives.
-They will digitize and open up direct and lower-cost procedures, increasing access to opportunities to work with the city government.
-This project will be implemented in collaboration with the Ministry of Labor and Employment Promotion and, Abdul Latif Jameel Poverty Action Lab, Social Glass, Inc. and the Ministry of Economic Development.
+The City of Mexico’s Digital Agency for Public Innovation and Ministry of Administration and Finance aims to expand opportunities for businesses run by female entrepreneurs, micro, small and medium enterprises (MSMEs) and/or cooperatives.
+They are working to digitize and open up direct and lower-cost procedures, increasing access to opportunities to work with the city government.
+This project is being implemented in collaboration with the Ministry of Labor and Employment Promotion and, Abdul Latif Jameel Poverty Action Lab, Social Glass, Inc. and the Ministry of Economic Development.

 “In Mexico City we are convinced that teamwork and commitment is the key to serve the community, with OCP Lift program we want to transform procurement of small acquisitions and set a new environment for development”